-Of course, if you think the whole world is your oyster, you can pick a global equity tracker, covering an index like the FTSE All World which tracks about 3,000 stocks worldwide.
+Of course, if you think the whole world is your oyster, you can pick a global equity tracker, covering an index for the UK market, for instance.

 Finally, you pick between different fund providers.
 While two managers might follow the same index, they might not deliver that service for the same fees.

 Despite the acclaim from investing gurus and personal finance bloggers alike, in the last few years there’s been a trend of stories in the financial press on a possible passive bubble or suggesting risk in the in-flows of money into passive vehicles.